lenderpanel

 Recently asked questions about conveyancing in Shirehampton

-I am purchasing a new build house in Shirehampton with the aid of help to buy.
-The developers would not budge the price so I negotiated 6k of additionals instead.
-The property agent advised me not reveal to my solicitor about this extras as it may impact my loan with the lender.
+I'm purchasing a new build house in Shirehampton with the aid of help to buy.
+The developers would not move on the price so I negotiated 6k of fixtures and fittings instead.
+The property agent suggested that I not inform my conveyancer about this side-deal as it may affect my mortgage with The Royal Bank of Scotland.
 Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.